aidanleuck/renovate-approvebot-bitbucket-server/README.md

 On each run, the bot will:

 1. Get all repositories in the specified Bitbucket Server projects
-2. Get all open PRs from the Renovate Bot user in those repositories
+2. Get all open PRs from the PR_AUTHOR_USER in those repositories
 3. Filter out PRs where "automerge" is disabled
 4. Approve the "automerge" PRs